-BY JAMES BEMBRIDGE Across the Western world, politicians heap disdain upon the democracy which saw them elected.
+BY QUENTIN PIGG Across the Western world, politicians heap disdain upon the democracy which saw them elected.
 Though voters have become accustomed to being threatened, coerced and shamed by their government, a recent speech from the Scottish Labour Leader somehow managed to be so shocking as to surpass all three of these tragic expectations.
 Anas Sarwar warned Scotland’s unvaccinated citizens that ‘we know where you … Continue reading Freedom V Safety

 BY DOMINIC WIGHTMAN I have promised my wife, who was born in Venezuela, that I’ll retire out there with her.
 People ask me what the country is like.
 And this is what I tell them: When you awake out on the ranch – the finca – a waft of sweet mango drifts in from the lines of mango trees on the lawns beside the house. … Continue reading The Venezuelan Paradox